gunaasin/Yum-Zoom-V1/README.md

 Check your `application.yml` for the correct database URL, username, and password.

 ## Contact
-For queries or support, contact the YumZoom team at `guna.asin06@gmail.com`. 🎉
+For queries or support, contact the YumZoom developer at `guna.asin06@gmail.com`. 🎉